danielbernalb/LibreCO2/README.md

 # LibreCO2
 LibreCO2: Simple CO2 meter using Arduino UNO, display, buzzer and CO2 sensor (Sensirion SCD30, Winsen MH-Z14 or MHZ-19 and Cubic CM1106).

-  This is an extremely simple version of a low cost CO2 meter with the most common materials on the market: an Arduino UNO or Leonardo, a 4 digits TM1687 display, a common buzzer and the three most popular low cost real CO2 sensor: Sensirion SCD30, Winsen MH-Z14 or 16 and the Cubic CM1106.
+  This is a very simple version of a low cost CO2 meter with the most common materials on the market: an Arduino UNO or Leonardo, a 4 digits TM1687 display, a common buzzer and the three most popular low cost real CO2 sensor: Sensirion SCD30, Winsen MH-Z14 or 16 and the Cubic CM1106.
+LibreCO2 use an Arduino UNO or NANO, that is very popular in schools and frequently used in the "technology class" and the majority of schools have many of them.
+The code is the simplest posible and the .hex file is published for the programming of the Arduino with Xloader and you don{t have to install Arduino software and compilate the code.

-All sensors are NDIR that is the actual standard for real CO2 measurements: https://en.wikipedia.org/wiki/Carbon_dioxide_sensor https://www.co2meter.com/blogs/news/6010192-how-does-an-ndir-co2-sensor-work
+All sensors used are NDIR that is the actual standard for real CO2 measurements: https://en.wikipedia.org/wiki/Carbon_dioxide_sensor https://www.co2meter.com/blogs/news/6010192-how-does-an-ndir-co2-sensor-work